karamsa/GooglePlaceAutoComplete/README.md

 Attributes definition:

-key: Your application's API key.
+key: Your application's API key,(You can use my API_KEY: "AIzaSyDDjT9ri_FVK40KVzxmvsYBhKv10BfHu_0")

 type: Restricts the results to places matching of the specified types.

 delay: Time (millisecondes) before start searching.